pest-parser/pest/README.md

 ## Meaningful error reporting

-Parsing `"123"` instead of `"abc123"` will result in the following panic:
+Parsing `"123"` instead of `"abc123"` in the code above will result in the following panic:

 ```
 thread 'main' panicked at ' --> 1:1